openeuropa/oe_showcase/README.md

 ## Media copyright overlay

 Showcase enables the copyright overlay for media images and remote videos using the OpenEuropa Bootstrap Theme recipes and media templates.
+The profile applies the recipes during installation.

 For other projects, apply the recipes shipped with `oe_bootstrap_theme` and mirror the view mode and template setup: